tritemio/pybroom/README.md

 [matplotlib](http://matplotlib.org/)).

 Like broom, pybroom provides 3 functions: `tidy`, `augment` and `glance`.
-For usage example the [documentation](http://pybroom.readthedocs.io/) which includes example notebooks (you can find the notebooks in [docs/notebooks](docs/notebooks)).
+For usage example see the [documentation](http://pybroom.readthedocs.io/) which includes example notebooks (you can find the notebooks in [docs/notebooks](docs/notebooks)).
 Moreover, pybroom provides two functions `tidy_to_dict` and `dict_to_tidy`